 When the unpaid expenditure is paid, it is noted on Schedule E by checking the box "Expenditure pay off?"
-Unpaid expenditures and paid unpaid expenditures are reported on Schedule E and never on Schedule B.
+Unpaid expenditures and paid unpaid expenditures are not reported on Schedule B.

 IX.
 REPORTING DURABLE ASSETS - SCHEDULE F

 Durable assets are supplies and equipment purchased by the candidate committee with a purchase value of at least \$250 and a useful life of twelve (12) months or more.
 Durable assets include a cell phone, computer equipment, digital camera, printer, automobile, television, refrigerator or other similar goods to be used during the candidate's campaign.